 Keyword density was a metric that worked.
-The main goal of search engine optimization is to figure out how search engine algorithms rank our content and then create content that will ensure a good search engine ranking.
+The main goal of search engine optimization is to figure out how search engine algorithms rank our content.
+Then create content that will ensure a good search engine ranking.
 At the time when keyword density was popular, Google and other search engines used things like keyword density and linking strategy to determine the value of the content and assign it a ranking.

 What Happened to Keyword Density?